localvoid/kivi/docs/basics/01_components.md

 ## ComponentDescriptor

-For typescript developers, ComponentDescriptor has two parameteric types: `P` for props type and `S` for state type.
+TypeScript developers can provide types for props and state, ComponentDescriptor has two parameteric types: `P` for props type and `S` for state type.

 To create component instances, we can use one of the two methods: `createComponent`, or `createRootComponent`.
 The difference between them is that root component doesn't have any parent component.
 For example: